Dimensions of the Map

 Being and Doing

 We need to find balance between our human need to focus inward and reflect, and our need to act in the world.
 Being focuses on the need to reflect, to make sense of things, and to evaluate.
 At work it is about asking questions such as, "Why exactly are we doing this?"
 Doing focuses out into the world.
-It is heard when we catch ourselves or others saying: “I just can't wait to get my hands on that clay” or “We've talked enough, let's get on with it” or “I just want to get started”.
+It is heard when we catch ourselves or others saying: “We've talked enough, let's get on with it” or “I just want to get started”.

 Self and Others

 We all face the ongoing challenge of meeting the needs of the self, while also meeting the needs of others.
-At work it can be experienced when we want to get on with our own project but are simultaneously called to assist colleagues.
-Or if our work has become too focused on our own career and we are starting to lose the connection with others at work or home.
+At work it can be experienced when we want to get on with our own project but also want to help a colleague.
+Or if we have become too focused on our own career and are losing connection with others at work or home.

 Inspiration and Reality of Self and Circumstances

-This depicts the bigger realm in which meaningfulness takes place, which is at any time somewhere between inspiration and reality; between our hopes, ideals and visions for the future and the place in which we currently find ourselves.
-Both are automatically present in conversations about meaningfulness.
+This depicts the space in which meaningfulness takes place, which is at any time somewhere between inspiration and reality; between our hopes, ideals and visions for the future and the place in which we currently find ourselves.
+Both are present in conversations about meaningfulness.

-Meaningfulness is experienced when an individual feels aligned with some form of ideal or hope.
+Meaningfulness is experienced when a person feels aligned with some form of ideal or hope.
 In work it can for example express itself through a positive rather than cynical work climate.

 Reality of Self and Circumstances